-The latest 'State of the UK's Birds report, 2015' (SUKB) is now available.
-Data from the Breeding Bird Survey, up until 2014, plays a vital part in compiling the report.
-It looks at the state of our farmland birds, amongst others, and what is being done through strong partnerships to help them.
-The report acknowledges the huge contribution to bird monitoring across the UK is thanks to the dedicated BBS volunteers and Regional Organisers
+The latest 'State of the UK's Birds report, 2017' (SUKB) is now available.
+The report highlights the effect of climate change on resident and migratory birds.
+The report acknowledges the huge contribution to bird monitoring across the UK is thanks to the dedicated BBS volunteers and Regional Organisers.

 Text modified from BTO source